-As ABC Family Becomes Freeform, Here’s Why It’s Still Stuck with ‘The 700 Club’
+Here’s Why Freeform Is Still Stuck With ‘The 700 Club’

-Viewers watching ABC Family at 11/10c encounter one of TV’s most jarring program transitions.
-That’s when the network flips from edgy, young fare, like Pretty Little Liars, The Fosters and upcoming new series Shadowhunters, to the televangelism of The 700 Club’s Pat Robertson.
+Viewers watching Freeform (previously ABC Family) at 11/10c encounter one of TV’s most jarring program transitions.
+That’s when the network flips from edgy, young fare — such as, in the past Pretty Little Liars, The Fosters, and Shadowhunters — to the televangelism of The 700 Club’s Pat Robertson.

-It’s TV whiplash, and even as ABC Family changes its name to Freeform on Jan.
-12, there’s little the network and parent Disney/ABC can do about it.
+It’s TV whiplash, and even after ABC Family changed its name to Freeform in 2016, there was little the network and parent Disney/ABC could do about it.

-“They don’t promote it, they don’t lead up to it,” one insider says of how Disney/ABC deals with 700 Club.
+“They don’t promote it, they don’t lead up to it,” one insider said of how Disney/ABC deals with 700 Club.
 “It’s just this little island.
 They treat it like an infomercial.”